 Using quantitative geomorphology and paleoseismology, we document the surface expression of the thrusts and unravel their seismic behaviour both in India and Bangladesh.
 In doing so, we will resolve long-standing debates surrounding the sources of these major earthquakes and bring new insights about the complex Bengal Assam tectonic system.

 - Earth Observatory of Singapore

-Elise Kali, Jerome van der Woerd, and Aktarul Ahsan, Institut de Physique du Globe de Strasbourg, France
+Elise Kali, and Jerome van der Woerd, Institut de Physique du Globe de Strasbourg, France

 Emile Okal, Northwestern University Technology, Evanston, USA

-Saurabh Baruah, Northeast Institute of Science, Jorhat, India
+Saurabh Baruah, CSIR-Northeast institute of Science and Technology, Jorhat, India

 Marie Etchebes, Schlumberger, Stavenger, Norway

 Swapnamita Choudhury, Wadia Institute, DehraDun, India